mcsgeek/bootprep/README.md

 It prepares the boot environment so a selected writable Snapper snapshot can become the next bootable system while preserving the existing filesystem layout.

 Rather than replacing Snapper, changing GRUB's normal boot behavior, or introducing another rollback framework, BootPrep integrates with the existing Btrfs, Snapper, and GRUB infrastructure.
-It remains dormant until a writable snapshot is intentionally prepared for the next boot.
+It remains dormant until a writable snapshot is intentionally presented for the next boot.

 ## Background